-The statistics, tables, graphs, charts, and maps herein have been generated by EMSA based on the information contained in EMCIP.
+The statistics, tables, graphs, charts and maps herein have been generated by EMSA based on the information contained in EMCIP.
 Neither the Agency nor any person acting on behalf of the Agency is responsible for the use which might be made of the following information.

 This document is distributed only in electronic format as pdf file with advanced capabilities.
-To enable all the capabilities, open it with a full compatible pdf reader, as Adobe Acrobat Reader.

 Please, consider the environment before printing this document.